egnascimento/productivefieldsdetection/README.md

 ## License

 ## Documentation
 This code is part of the research paper "Productive Crop Field Detection: A New Dataset and Deep Learning Benchmark Results".
-Link to be included here.
+The PDF is available at https://arxiv.org/abs/2305.11990 .